 How it works

-A list of qualifying shallow gas wells and associated pipelines will be provided to affected municipalities and companies.
+A list of qualifying shallow gas wells and associated pipelines has been provided to affected municipalities and companies.

 - cancel 35% of property taxes for qualifying properties

 - report the total amount of tax cancellation to Municipal Affairs

 - continue to collect property taxes that go directly into their local budgets from shallow gas producers